maitesin/summer-course/content.md

 Now, starting from the last remainder and going back up the chain you obtain the representation of `101010`.

 ### Octal (Base 8)
+Octal is an important representation because *a group of 8 bits is a byte*, it also helps that it is easier to remember `252` than `10101010`.

 ### Hexadecimal (Base 16)